 Definition of Zakat

-According to Islam, zakat is meant to be paid in order to purify the wealth.
-Therefore, those Muslims who have enough wealth have to give a little amount i.e. 2.5% of your wealth to the poor and needy.
+According to Islam, zakat is meant to be paid in order to purify wealth.
+Therefore, those Muslims who have enough wealth have to give a little amount i.e. 2.5% of their wealth to the poor and needy.
 It is the duty of wealthy people to serve the deprived community by helping them in every possible way.
 Zakat is not a voluntary charity but an obligation.
 Muslims pay zakat every year in order to purify their wealth and to seek blessings from Allah.
 What Is The Meaning Of Zakat And What Is Zakat In Islam?

 You should pay zakat on any surplus wealth under your possession.
 This includes:

 - Cash saved in the bank, home, or given for the committee

 - Property which you buy for investment purposes.

 You can easily pay your zakat here by simply clicking here.

 Once you get to the page Select “Zakat” and choose the amount you want to pay.
 It’s simple and easy, also, you can keep track of your donations via our online notification system.

 WHO CAN RECEIVE ZAKAT? – Eligible for Zakat